iv461/icey/icey/doc/filtering.md

-# Transforming Streams: Synchronization and Filters
+# Synchronize and Filter Streams

-ICEY provides some useful transformations of streams.
-These transformations result in a more concise dataflow and a more readable, declarative style.
+ICEY provides some useful filters on streams: publishing, synchronizing with other streams, removing unwanted values.

 ## Publish